bakame-php/http-structured-fields/README.md

 or download the library and:

 - use any other [PSR-4][4] compatible autoloader.
-- use the bundle autoloader script as shown below:
+- or, use the bundle autoloader script as shown below:

 ~~~php
 require 'path/to/http-structured-fields/repo/autoload.php';